Ravikant99/ExploreMovie/README.md

 # ExploreMovie 🎬

-A modern Android movie exploration app built with Jetpack Compose and Material Design 3.
+A modern Android movie exploration app built with Jetpack Compose and Material Design 3 and TMDB Api.

 ## Features ✨